mrpawan-gupta/mrpawan-gupta/README.md

 <br />

-Hii, I'm [Pawan Gupta](https://abhishknads.me/)📫, a passionate self-taught software engineer from India. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hii, I'm [Pawan Gupta](https://abhishknads.me/), a passionate self-taught software engineer from India. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and a COmpetitve Coder.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source And Network's.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source And Network's 🌱🌱.

   <img align="right" alt="GIF" src="https://github.com/mrpawan-gupta/mrpawan-gupta/blob/main/code.gif" width="500" height="320" />